Harcha: Preparation

 The cakes are made from a dough of semolina, butter, and milk or water, and leavened with baking powder.
 The dough may also contain some sugar.
 The dough is formed into rounds and then cooked on a hot griddle or flat pan.
 The use of semolina gives harcha a crumbly texture comparable to cornbread.
-In Rif, Morocco, buttermilk or yogurt, thinned with water, can be used instead of milk.
+In the Rif, Morocco, buttermilk or yogurt, thinned with water, can be used instead of milk.

 Harcha can be made into small breads, or large ones the size of a truck tire.

 Serving culture

 Harcha is commonly smeared with honey and butter, and served with mint tea during breakfast or as a snack.
 It is also one of the breads consumed during Ramadan.

 It can also be served like a sandwich, stuffed with cheese or with meat confit.
-Finally, it can be crumbled and used as a tender bed for stew.
+It can be crumbled and used as a tender bed for stew.

 Variants

 Terminology for the bread may vary across Morocco and Algeria.
 Agronomy specialist Mike Sissons for example mentions the term "mbesses" as a variant of harcha.
 Mbesses however may instead refer to a sweet cake found in Algeria, also called Khobz Mbesses which has similar but not identical ingredients.